Digital-Defiance/Digital-Defiance/Bylaws.md

 #### Board Member

-A Board Member is a member who has a seat on the Board of Directors and may or may not be contributing code, but have access to the full breadth of Digital Defiance operations and shall be required to submit a yearly statement which certifies resources allocated are being used in the service of creating open source software or administrative duties therein.
+A Board Member is a member who has a seat on the Board of Directors and may or may not be contributing code, but have access to the full breadth of Digital Defiance operations and shall be required to submit a yearly statement which certifies resources allocated are being used in the service of creating open source software, hardware, or administrative duties therein.
 This statement shall also certify that the board member has fulfilled their duties for the preceding calendar year.
 This statement shall be produced beginning December 1st and completed by January 31st.

 #### Research Partner